laravel/docs/scout.md

 }
 ```

 You should also define your Typesense collection schemas in your application's `config/scout.php` file.
 A collection schema describes the data types of each field that is searchable via Typesense.
 For more information on all available schema options, please consult the [Typesense documentation](https://typesense.org/docs/latest/api/collections.html#schema-parameters).
-If you need to change your Typesense collection's schema after it has been defined, you must do so via Typesense's API.
+If you need to change your Typesense collection's schema after it has been defined, you must either run `scout:flush` and `scout:import`, or use Typesense's API.

 If your searchable model is soft deletable, you should define a `__soft_deleted` field in the model's corresponding Typesense schema within your application's `config/scout.php` configuration file: